 This article is part 4 of our series on case management.
 See the bottom of this article for the other parts in this series.
+You can also check out our webinar on case management; skip to 19:48 to learn about case management workflows, including how to publish data to and retrieve data from case management server datasets.

 In this article, we discuss how to identify form submissions as being part of a case, and how to publish to and pull data from the cases server dataset.